3 observations after Embiid returns, Sixers come back for tough win over Thunder

 Embiid’s presence didn’t automatically cause the Sixers’ offense to shift into top gear, though there were certainly encouraging moments.
 The Sixers ran a nice designed play in the second quarter where a dribble weave action flowed into Embiid setting a step-up screen for Oubre.
 The lefty wing found Embiid rolling down the lane and he drew a foul.
 Given the circumstances, Embiid’s passing instincts also weren't shabby.

-The turnover disparity hurt the Sixers against OKC, but they should be able to score plenty when Embiid and Maxey share the floor again.
+The points-off-turnovers disparity hurt the Sixers against OKC, but they should be able to score plenty when Embiid and Maxey share the floor again.

+“It’s just a matter of us figuring out what we’re running and whatnot, but having him on the floor gives us more structure offensively, going back to a bunch of sets we were running when he was out there before,” Harris said.
+“I would say the biggest challenge is him continuing to work himself back into his kind of shape.
+I think tonight he just did a great job of willing through it.”

 Oubre and Embiid difference-makers late